GfSE/SAF-Specification/viewpoints/Logical-Structure-Viewpoint.md

 * How are applicable requirements considered in the system architecture?
 * What are the logical components the system is composed of?
 ## Presentation
-A BDD features the logical System block and logical blocks for each kind of Logical Element the system is composed of.
-The elements are connected to the system block by means of aggregation relationships.
-Multiple relationships to a kind of element are allowed meaning, that this kind of element is used in several roles.
+A block definition diagram (BDD) featuring the logical System block and logical blocks for each kind of Logical Element the system is composed of.
+The elements are connected to the System block by means of aggregation relationships.
+Note: Multiple relationships to a kind of element are allowed meaning, that this kind of element is used in several roles.

 ## Profile Model Reference
-* Association [UML_Standard_Profile]
-* Property [UML_Standard_Profile]
 * [SAF_LogicalElement](../stereotypes.md#SAF_LogicalElement)
 * [SAF_LogicalSOI](../stereotypes.md#SAF_LogicalSOI)
 * [SAF_SLV02a_View](../stereotypes.md#SAF_SLV02a_View)